PaperTraider/papertraider/README.md

 Enjoy your trading experience with Paper Traide!

 ## Known Issue :
-If you are unable to see the extension on your screen press "shift+control+R"
+If you are unable to see the extension on your screen press "shift+control+R" and make sure you are *watching* a coin.
+Currently we only support neo bullx

 ## Roadmap